First Mother's Day without mom: how to get through it

 The ads start in April.
 Brunch specials, jewelry sales, card displays at the grocery store checkout.
 "Show Mom how much she means to you."
 Every one of them is a small paper cut when your mom is dead.

-You know Mother's Day is coming.
-You've known since the calendar flipped.
-Maybe you've been dreading it for weeks, or maybe you've been pretending it isn't happening until suddenly it's this Sunday and the dread is sitting on your chest like a cinder block.
-Either way, you're here, and the holiday designed to celebrate mothers is barreling toward you while yours is gone.
+Your first Mother's Day without mom is coming.
+Maybe you've been dreading it for weeks.
+Maybe you've been pretending it isn't happening until suddenly it's this Sunday and the weight is sitting on your chest.
+Either way, the holiday designed to celebrate mothers is barreling toward you while yours is gone.

-This is for the first time.
-The first Mother's Day without her.
-Though honestly, it applies to the second and the seventh too, because it turns out "first" is misleading.
+This is about surviving that day.
+Though honestly, it applies to the second year and the seventh too.
 The grief doesn't finish after the first round of anniversaries.
-It just changes.
+It changes shape, but it doesn't leave.

-Your first Mother's Day without mom: the dread is usually worse than the day
+The dread before Mother's Day is usually worse than the day itself

-Here's something nobody tells you: the anticipation of Mother's Day often feels heavier than Mother's Day itself.
-Psychologist Therese Rando, who studied grief and anticipatory mourning for decades, found that the buildup to significant dates can produce more acute distress than the actual date.
-The American Psychological Association's grief resources note a similar pattern: anticipatory anxiety around anniversaries and holidays is a normal part of bereavement, not a sign that you're handling it wrong.
-Your brain spends days imagining how awful Sunday will be, layering dread on top of the existing grief, and by the time the day arrives you've already spent most of your emotional reserves.
+Here's something nobody tells you: anticipating Mother's Day without mom often feels heavier than the day itself.
+Psychologist Therese Rando, who spent decades studying grief and anticipatory mourning, found that the buildup to significant dates produces more acute distress than the actual date.
+The American Psychological Association's grief resources describe a similar pattern: anticipatory anxiety around anniversaries and holidays is a normal part of bereavement.
+Your brain spends days imagining how awful Sunday will be, layering dread on top of the existing grief, and by the time it arrives you've already burned through most of your emotional reserves.

 This doesn't mean the day will be easy.
 It means the week before isn't a preview of how Sunday will feel.
-It's its own separate thing, and recognizing that can loosen the grip a little.
+It's its own separate thing.

 My friend Elena told me that her first Mother's Day without her mom, she woke up expecting to feel flattened.
 Instead she felt numb for most of the morning, cried hard for about twenty minutes in the afternoon, and then felt oddly peaceful by evening.
-"It wasn't what I expected," she said.
-"I'd spent two weeks bracing for an emotional hurricane and got something more like a sudden rainstorm."
+"I'd spent two weeks bracing for an emotional hurricane and got something more like a sudden rainstorm," she said.

 You don't owe anyone a performance